Purpose and Scope

 Stuart, Florida, 34996

-Any individual who believes material on this site is inaccessible and is considered to be a violation of Section 504 of the Rehabilitation Act and/or Title II of the Americans with Disabilities Act (ADA) may file a written grievance online via our Accessibility Feedback Form, or by Email, using the steps below:
+Any individual who believes material on this site is inaccessible and is considered to be a violation of Section 504 of the Rehabilitation Act and/or Title II of the Americans with Disabilities Act (ADA) may file a written grievance online via our Accessibility Feedback Form, or by email.

 At a minimum, the written grievance should include:

-- The URL (web address) or location of the problem page
+- The URL (web address) or location of the problem page; and